 If you have a Sky email address, you can still use it when you leave Sky but you’ll need to log in regularly to stop it being closed down.
-Your Virgin Media mail will remain active for 90 days after your cancel, after which the address will be discontinued and you’ll no longer be able to access your inbox.
+Your Virgin Media mail will remain active for 90 days after you cancel, after which time the address will be discontinued and you’ll no longer be able to access your inbox.

 It’s probably best to set up a web-based email address, such as Gmail or Outlook that aren’t linked to any particular broadband provider, so you can use it whoever you choose for your broadband service.